-The Reviewer makes an excellent point about the contribution of Alpha and Beta in the LDDM circuit.
+The Reviewer makes an excellent point about the contribution of α and β in the LDDM circuit.
 Conceptually, they play similar roles during WTA selection: by enhancing the activity of an option-specific R neuron in an R activity-dependent manner (either through recurrent activation or disinhibition), both parameters contribute to the competition process.
-We have shown in our previous version of the manuscript that Alpha and Beta have qualitative differences in predicting the dynamics of the circuit.
-Non-zero Beta is required for WTA competition; as the Reviewer intuits, Alpha will facilitate WTA competition but is not required (Fig. 5E).
-Since in the numerical simulation of WTA choice behavior, both Alpha and Beta control the ramping-up speed of competition, they do show some level of collinearity in fitting the choice behavior (see the visualization of log-likelihood in the alpha-beta space in revised Fig. 6-figure supplement 1).
+We have shown in our previous version of the manuscript that α and β have qualitative differences in predicting the dynamics of the circuit.
+Non-zero β is required for WTA competition; as the Reviewer intuits, α will facilitate WTA competition but is not required (Fig. 5E).
+Since in the numerical simulation of WTA choice behavior, both α and β control the ramping-up speed of competition, they do show some level of collinearity in fitting the choice behavior (see the visualization of log-likelihood in the α-β space in revised Fig. 6-figure supplement 1).

-However, spurred by the Reviewer’s question, we conducted further analysis showing that Alpha and Beta contribute differently to the shape of reaction-time (RT) distribution in the perceptual decision task.
-Increasing Beta decreases the skewness of the reaction time distribution; whereas, increasing Alpha increases the skewness of the RT distribution (Fig. RX, below).
+However, spurred by the Reviewer’s question, we conducted further analyss showing that α and β contribute differently to the shape of reaction-time (RT) distribution in the perceptual decision task.
+Increasing β decreases the skewness of the reaction time distribution; whereas, increasing α increases the skewness of the RT distribution (Fig. R1, below).
 Considering the capacity of the current article, we propose to systematically investigate the shape of RT distribution in our next paper, which we are currently drafting on the topic of speed and accuracy tradeoffs in decision-making.
 Oftentimes, when animals or humans prioritize speed in decision-making tasks, the shape of RT distribution appears as less skewed than in a condition prioritizing accuracy over speed.
-The speeding up of RTs and decreasing of skewness is consistent with increasing Beta instead of increasing Alpha.
-We believe such evidence partially supports Beta instead of Alpha being the parameter that flexibly changes over conditions and mental states.
-In contrast, Alpha, which indicates the recurrence of the circuit and most likely an anatomical property of the microcircuit, should be relatively fixed.
+The speeding up of RTs and decreasing of skewness is consistent with increasing β instead of increasing α.
+We believe such evidence partially supports β instead of α being the parameter that flexibly changes over conditions and mental states.
+In contrast, α, which indicates the recurrence of the circuit and most likely an anatomical property of the microcircuit, should be relatively fixed.

-While the points mentioned above suggest the importance of Beta in the model, we point out one important note of caution regarding interpretation of the fitted value of Alpha.
-After considering the Reviewer’s points about a different Alpha between persistent activity (working memory) and valuation/WTA states, we reexamined the influence of incorporating a baseline or background input to the G neurons (BG, as already exists for the R neurons as BR).
-We have now included additional analyses in our revision which show that Alpha is highly collinear with the baseline gain control level of the circuit BG (please see the response below to R3, point 3).
-Given this, Alpha alone is generally unidentifiable under the current datasets; in fact the term (BG - Alpha) is identifiable.
-Thus, the fitted value of Alpha does not reflect the exact level of recurrence of the network.
-Thus, at this point we believe it is difficult to make any conclusions about how the level of recurrence changes across conditions or datasets.
+While the points mentioned above suggest the importance of β in the model, we point out one important note of caution regarding interpretation of the fitted value of α.
+After considering the Reviewer’s points about a different α between persistent activity (working memory) and valuation/WTA states, we re-examined the influence of incorporating a baseline or background input to the G neurons (BG, as already exists for the R neurons as BR).
+We have now included additional analyses in our revision which show that α is highly collinear with the baseline gain control level of the circuit BG (please see the response below to Reviewer #3, point 3).
+Given this, α alone is generally unidentifiable under the current datasets; in fact, the term (BG - α) is identifiable.
+Thus, the fitted value of α does not reflect the exact level of recurrence of the network.
+At this point we believe it is difficult to make any conclusions about how the level of recurrence changes across conditions or datasets and so temper our text in this area.